|Elliott Sound Products||AN-002|

 Figure 3 - Opamp Meter Amplifier

 By using low forward voltage diodes (germanium or Schottky), this circuit is capable of very good results, and will be around 0.6dB down at 50kHz.
-With small signal silicon diodes (e.g. 1N4148), it is almost worthless.
+With small signal silicon diodes (e.g. 1N4148), it is almost worthless if set for high sensitivity.
 To maintain flat response, it is necessary to keep the gain fairly low, otherwise the internal Miller cap in the opamp will cause premature roll-off of high frequencies.
+100mV input sensitivity is about the best you can hope for, and response should extend to 20kHz (-1dB or so).
 By using an uncompensated opamp, the necessary stability cap becomes an external component, so it can be selected to give the required bandwidth.
 A TL071 opamp (for example) has 13V/us slew rate, and this is fairly fast ... despite this, it is much too slow to be useful at higher frequencies.
 Consider the NE5534 with an external compensation cap, as it should be possible to obtain flat response to 100kHz fairly easily.

 The issue with opamps in this role is simply one of slew rate - the amplifier must be able to overcome the diode voltage drop as quickly as possible.
 Ideally, the opamp would offer an infinite slew rate, but such opamps do not exist, so it is necessary to make do with what we have.